A young man's strange erotic journey around the globe

 Curzon Hall – part of the school of science at the University of Dhaka complete with a random pile of trash in front of the otherwise immaculately well-kempt grounds.

-After visiting the University of Dhaka, we began walking down the street and all these people here who’d been stuck in one of the capital’s typically horrendous traffic jams began applauding and waving at my cracker ass as I strolled by.
+After visiting the University of Dhaka, we began walking down the street and all these people here who’d been stuck in one of the capital’s typically horrendous traffic jams began staring and shouting things at my cracker ass as I strolled by.

 Also in this traffic jam, a set of outrageously huge metallic pipes strapped to a bicycle rickshaw.